eons-dev/network.enabled.img/README.md

 This image adds mesh-vpn capabilities to [eons/img_base](https://github.com/eons-dev/img_base).

 ## Usage
-To use this image, you must do 2 things:
-1. mount a valid tinc directory to /etc/tinc/
+To use this image, you must do 1 thing: mount a valid tinc directory to /etc/tinc/
-2. add a `launch` directive specifying the vpn name

 ### Tinc Directory

-A valid tinc directory should contain a "nets.boot" file which can contain the names of tinc networks or may be empty (the nets.boot file is not used by our launch system).
+**TL;DR:** In the /util/ folder, you will find a mktinc.sh script which will create a tinc directory for you.
+NOTE: you can also use [the similar server deployment script](https://github.com/eons-dev/server_deploy/blob/main/install/mktinc.sh) on any machines you wish to connect to a tinc host using this image.

-each tinc network (and there may be multiple) should have its own folder with the following contents:
+Each tinc network (and there may be multiple) should have its own folder with the following contents:
 ```
 /etc/tinc/
-├─ nets.boot
+├─ nets.boot (optional)
 ├─ network_1/
 │  ├─ ed25519_key.priv
 │  ├─ rsa_key.priv